mrismanaziz/Reforestation/README.md

-## Why do bees have sticky hair?
-Because they use honey combs!
+## I was at the library and asked if they have any books on "paranoia", the librarian replied, "yes, they are right behind you"